 Expert tip: The most important skill you can master for any squat variation — regardless of whether it involves a dumbbell, barbell, or any external weight at all — is the “hip hinge.”
 Instead of bending forward at your waist as you lower yourself, start by pushing your hips back, as if you were closing a car door with your butt.

 Doing so will help ensure that you “sit back” into the exercise, engaging your powerful posterior chain muscles and minimizing the stress on your spine.
 The result: greater power, better form, and a lower risk of injury.
+Here’s how to master the hip hinge.

 How to Make the Dumbbell Squat Easier